cauchyturing/kaggle_diabetic_RAM/README.md

 | Training time (second/epoch)     | 451.7    | 398.2    |
 | Support RAM for visual explaination                   | No       | Yes    |

-We heavily adopt the solution from https://github.com/sveitser/kaggle_diabetic, bravos!
+We heavily adopt the solution from https://github.com/sveitser/kaggle_diabetic, bravos to the author!

 More detailed about RAM please see the CAM.ipynb and our paper (TODO).

 ### Installation